Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Dairon Blanco At The Plate

-- Blanco is hitting .237 with six doubles, four triples, a home run and eight walks.
+- Blanco is batting .235 with six doubles, four triples, a home run and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.